Igalia/explainers/custom-protocol-handlers/PredefinedHandlers/README.md

 ## Risks

+I haven't detected potential risks yet, but probably we'd need a more thorough risks analysys.

 ## Implementation

 The first step is to extend the ```SchemeRegistry``` class with a new data structure, an associative ```map``` in this case to associate a scheme with its handler.
 There will be APIs to retrieve and modify the new data structure.